amazingsam/meteor-jinx/README.md

 - **a command line interface** (CLI)
 - **Atom.io integration**

 This is not an official Meteor supported package.
 But this package surely supports [Meteor](https://www.meteor.com).
-Jinx toolbox needs Meteor to be installed.
+Jinx toolbox needs Meteor to be installed and the Q package.

 ## Usage